-We learned that the Delta Ecohuts resort located on the state highway where you take a diversion to the Surla village conducts treks to the top and bottom of this beautiful waterfalls post the monsoon season.
+We learned that the Delta Ecohuts resort located on the state highway where you take a diversion to the Surla village conducts treks to the top and bottom of these beautiful waterfalls post the monsoon season.
 There are also several organized treks conducted from Goa.
 Nevertheless, take only well planned/organized treks.
-Remember it is Mhadei Wildlife Sanctuary forest area and leeches to monkeys to wild animals may be encountered on the way.
+Remember it is the Mhadei Wildlife Sanctuary forest area and leeches to monkeys to wild animals may be encountered on the way.
 The rocky area may be slippery and a fall on the rocks can break your bones.

 Read about more wildlife sanctuary’s of Goa: Cotigao Wildlife Sanctuary, Goa – A Walker’s Paradise.

 You can find a wild variety of Banana plants called Rock Banana flowering during this time.
 Since they grow on rock-like laterite hills they are called so.
 For visitors from other regions, these plants are primarily found in the western ghat region.

 We encountered a pack of wild monkeys, about 50 odd or so at the vantage viewpoint of the falls, though they calmly walked away in their own direction.
 Better not to carry food items and be cautious, after all, it is the conserved forest area and their domain.

 If you have time and patience, this region must offer a lot of birding opportunities, particularly if are visiting post-monsoons for trekking.
 Otherwise, you may read & try my post on 15 Best Places for Birding in Goa – You must explore.
 Since our trip was during monsoons and being a day trip could not spare time for birding and also had to take care of our cameras from the rains.

 There are two best times to visit the waterfalls.
 Both these offer are very different kind of excitement/experience to explore this natural beauty.